 Beware of Misrepresentation

-Misrepresentation seriously endangers the animal, by increasing the likelihood it will be euthanized should laws ever change or it winds up at a shelter.
-Tens of thousands of dogs are euthanized by shelters every year because they were labeled “wolves” or “wolf hybrids” by their owners, and so the shelter was unable or unwilling to adopt them.
+Ultimately, misrepresentation seriously endangers the animal.
+Tens of thousands of dogs are euthanized by shelters every year because they were labeled “wolves” or “wolf hybrids” by their owners.
 For its own safety, please call your dog a dog!
 If you need help determining an animal’s wolf content, we’re happy to help.